-Learning Outcomes Relevant mod Relevant modules A4.1.
+Learni ng Outcomes Relevant modules A4.1.
 Recognise the basic principles that underpin the theory and practice of the property and construction industries.
-MAN4POM LAW4RFW LAW4LST CON4TE1 CON4TE2 TEC4DIG A4.2.
+CON4TE1 INT4BE1 INT4BE2 LAW4RBE A4.2.
 Outline the ethical, management, legal and regulatory frameworks and systems impacting on the property and construction industries.
-LAW4RFW LAW4LST CON4TE1 CON4TE2 TEC4DIG A4.3.
+INT4SUS LAW4RBE PRO4BPR VAL4INT A4.3.
 Relate environment and sustainability issues to the property and construction industries.
-LAW4RFW CON4TE1 CON4TE2 A4.4.
-Explain the basic principles of property construction and associated digital technologies.
-TEC4DIG CON4TE1 CON4TE2
+CON4TE1 INT4SUS